owowed/oxi/README.md

 ## Contributing

+If you have found a bug or a mistake on our project, please report it by submitting an [issue](https://github.com/owowed/oxi/issues)!

-If you have any ideas or suggestions for improvements, you may fork this repository and submit a pull request, but before doing that, please read our [Contributor Guidelines & Documentation](./docs/CONTRIBUTING.md).
+If you have any ideas or suggestions for improvements, feel free to submit an [issue](https://github.com/owowed/oxi/issues)!

+If you want to contribute directly to our project, feel free fork this repository and submit a pull request!
+But before doing that, please read our [Contributor Guidelines & Documentation](./docs/CONTRIBUTING.md).

 For commit message, we follow very similiar style to [Angular's Commit Message Format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format).